actions/setup-python/README.md

   - Allows for pinning to a specific patch version of Python without the worry of it ever being removed or changed.
 - Automatic setup and download of Python packages if using a self-hosted runner.
 - Support for pre-release versions of Python.
-- Support for installation any version of PyPy on-flight
+- Support for installing any version of PyPy on-flight

 # Usage